 of arts in art history, and the bachelor of science in art education.
 Candidates for any of these degrees must

-successfully complete the University requirement of a minimum of 124 semester hours of credit, including General
+successfully complete the University requirement of a minimum of 120 credits of credit, including

 arts in art history must also complete two years, or the equivalent, of a foreign language.

 The bachelor of science in art education prepares students to become licensed as teachers of the visual arts.